anirudhb123/Preference-Model-Biases/main/README.md

 # CDA Post-Training Pipeline

-> **Detailed End-to-End Instructions**
->
-> This document provides step-by-step instructions for running the CDA (Contrastive Debias Analysis) post-training pipeline.
-For a high-level overview, see the root `README.md`.
+This document provides step-by-step instructions for running the CDA (Contrastive Debias Analysis) post-training pipeline.
+For a high-level overview of our approach, see the root `README.md`.

 ---